Can an orphan in Puerto Rico obtain emancipation benefits?

 Answer:

-An orphan may obtain the benefits of emancipation like any other minor.
-However, the orphan child is required to fulfill the three conditions that are mentioned under 31 L.P.R.A. § 953.
+An orphan can obtain emancipation benefits just like any other minor.
+However, they must meet three conditions outlined in 31 L.P.R.A. § 953.

-2. That the minor consent to the emancipation.
+2. The minor must consent to the emancipation.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.